teknoir/camera-http/docs/index.md

 id: index
 title: User Documentation
 # prettier-ignore
-description: The camera app collect images from cameras over http/api.
+description: The camera app collects images from cameras over HTTP/API.
 ---

 # HTTP camera App
-The camera app collect images from cameras over http/api.
+The camera app collects images from cameras over HTTP/API.

 ![Overview diagram](./assets/diagram.svg){ width="800" }

 ## Features

 The most simple app to ingest images into a message stream with a fixed interval.
-The app calls a http(s) API that provide a binary JPEG image response.
+The app calls an HTTP(S) API that provide a binary JPEG image response.

 ### Start streaming images

-Define the source of the images, a BASE_URL, example from Axis IP camera looks like this:
+Define the source of the images, a BASE_URL, example from the Axis IP camera looks like this:

 ```url
 http://192.168.1.137/axis-cgi/jpg/image.cgi?resolution=640x480
 ```
-__this might not work for all Axis cameras__ a Bosch IP camera example:
+__this might not work for all Axis cameras__

+A Bosch IP camera example:

 ```url
 http://192.168.0.186/snap.jpg?JpegSize=L
 ```
 __this might not work for all Bosh cameras__

 !!! note

-You have to specify IP and resolution setting that match your application.
+You have to specify IP and resolution setting that match your peripherals and application.

 ### Basic Auth support

-The HTTP Camera App support Basic Auth for calling IP cameras or APIs.
+The HTTP Camera App supports Basic Auth for calling IP cameras or APIs.
 So have credentials ready to fill in `USERNAME` and `PASSWORD`.

-There are variations of Basic Auth, basic or disgest, sometimes called Digest Auth.
-Specify AUTH_TYPE accordingly.
+There are variations of Basic Auth, `basic` or `digest`, sometimes called Digest Auth.
+Specify `AUTH_TYPE` accordingly.

 ### Output